-The following course codes are used to determine Advanced Course categories.
-If a student is enrolled in any of the courses outlined below, they count positively towards being enrolled in an advanced course.
+The following course codes are used determine Advanced Course categories.
+If a student is enrolled in any of the course outlined below, they count positively towards being enrolled in an advanced course.
 Only credit-bearing courses are included in this metric.
-Each course may only count towards one of the categories.
+Each course may only count toward one of categories.

 Advanced Course Category Course Course code Advanced Placement (AP) Advanced Placement (AP) Sixth character "X" International Baccalaureate (IB) International Baccalaureate (IB) Sixth character "B" College Credit College course that awards credit Sixth character "U" Other College Preparatory Course CPCC Courses Approved for CPCC with year matching the report year Other Advanced Math/Science Algebra II First two characters "MR", and does not meet the criteria for AP, IB, College Credit, or CPCC defined above.
 Other Advanced Math/Science Calculus First two characters "MC", and does not meet the criteria for AP, IB, College Credit, or CPCC defined above.
-Other Advanced Math/Science Chemistry First two characters "SC", and does not meet the criteria for AP, IB, College Credit, or CPCC defined above.
-Other Advanced Math/Science Physics First two characters "SP", and does not meet the criteria for AP, IB, College Credit, or CPCC defined above.